marcinpraczko/marcinpraczko.github.io/website/source/posts/upgrade-kubuntu-23.10-to-24.04.rst

     # Show disk usage of the root partition
     ncdu -x /

-This command will show you the disk usage of the root partition in nice and interactive way.
+This command will show the disk usage of the root partition in nice and interactive way.

 In command above:

 - ``-x`` - is used to exclude other filesystems.
 This is important as I have separate partitions for major folders.

-What was a suprise for me was that the ``/var/lib/snapd/`` folder was taking more than ``5GB (5.1GB)`` of space.
+What was a suprise for me that the ``/var/lib/snapd/`` folder was using more than ``5GB (5.1GB)`` of space.

 .. hint::